 The minimum supported hardware for z/OS releases identified in z/OS announcements can subsequently change when service for particular servers or devices is withdrawn.
 Likewise, the levels of other software products supported on a particular release of z/OS are subject to the service support lifecycle of those products.
 Therefore, z/OS and its product publications (for example, panels, samples, messages, and product documentation) can include references to hardware and software that is no longer supported.

-- For information about software support lifecycle, see: http://www.ibm.com/ software/support/systemsz/lifecycle/ - For information about currently-supported IBM hardware, contact your IBM representative.
+- For information about software support lifecycle, see: IBM Lifecycle Support for z/OS (www.ibm.com/ software/support/systemsz/lifecycle) - For information about currently-supported IBM hardware, contact your IBM representative.

 Trademarks